apify/apify-docs-v2/sources/academy/deploying_your_code/input_schema.md

 # [](#input-schema) Input schema

+**Learn how to generate a user interface on the platform for your actor's input with a single file - the INPUT_SCHEMA.json file.**

+---

 Though writing an [input schema](https://docs.apify.com/actors/development/input-schema) for an actor is not a required step, it is most definitely an ideal one.
 The Apify platform will read the **INPUT_SCHEMA.json** file within the root of your project and generate a user interface for entering input into your actor, which makes it significantly easier for non-developers (and even developers) to configure and understand the inputs your actor can receive.
 Because of this, we'll be writing an input schema for our example actor.

 > Without an input schema, the users of our actor will have to provide the input in JSON format, which can be problematic for those who are not familiar with JSON.